 In the past, risks were managed by individual departments; however, in line with the changes in the overall risk management concept, risks are now tackled as a whole and assessed on an institutional basis.
-At companies that adopt the principles of Corporate Risk Management, a risk committee ensures effective risk management as imposed by the Board of Directors, and thus risks can be properly measured.
+At companies that adopt the principles of Corporate Risk Management, the risk assessment is carried out through the early risk detection committee, which ensures effective risk management as imposed by the Board of Directors, and thus risks can be measured.